nezaboodka/reactronic/README.md

   - **Reactive Process** - a mechanism providing automatic and recurrent execution of given function in response to changes made by atomic actions;
-  - **Cached Result** -  function result that is remembered and, if the becomes obsolete, causes its function to re-execute on-demand.
+  - **Cached Result** -  result value of a function that is remembered and, if the becomes obsolete, causes its function to re-execute on-demand.

 Demo application built with Reactronic: https://nevod.io/#/playground.
 Source code of the demo: https://gitlab.com/nezaboodka/nevod.web.public/-/blob/master/README.md.